Pablo Yedlin

-Pablo Raúl Yedlin (born 16 July 1966) is an Argentine physician and politician, currently serving as National Senator for Tucumán since 2021.
-He previously served as Minister of Public Health of Tucumán, under Governor José Alperovich, as General Secretary of Government under Governor Juan Luis Manzur, and as a National Deputy from 2017 to 2021.
+Pablo Raúl Yedlin (born 16 July 1966) is an Argentine physician and politician, currently serving as a National Deputy since 2023.
+He previously held the same position from 2017 to 2021.

+Yedlin served as Minister of Public Health of Tucumán Province under Governor José Alperovich and as General Secretary of Government under Governor Juan Luis Manzur.
+From 2021 to 2023 he was a National Senator.
 He is a member of the Justicialist Party.

 Early life and career

 Yedlin was born on 16 July 1966 in San Miguel de Tucumán.
 He studied medicine at the National University of Tucumán, graduating in 1990.
 Starting in 1995, he was the resident pediatrician at the Sanatorio Parque in San Miguel de Tucumán, and had a similar post at the Sanatorio 9 de Julio starting in 2001.

 He is married to Viviana Nieman and has three children.
 His brother, Gabriel Yedlin, is also a politician and served in the Chamber of Deputies and as a provincial minister as well.